-Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance iv During the term of this contract, the Contractor shall comply with the terms of the DHS Organizational or Personal Conflict of Interest provisions.
+Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance ^{iv} the DHS Organizational or Personal Conflict of Interest provisions.
 The Contractor shall disclose all actual, apparent, or potential conflicts of interest to the Department of Human Services (DHS) within five (5) days of having knowledge of them.
 The Contractor shall develop a mitigation plan as requested by DHS which must be approved and accepted by DHS.
-Any changes to the approved mitigation plan must be approved in advance by DHS. percent (100%) compliance with this item at all times throughout the term of the contract. dollars (\$1,000) per day for each day past five (5) days for each actual, apparent, or potential conflict of interest it fails to disclose.
+Any changes to the approved mitigation plan must be approved in advance by DHS. item at all times throughout the term of the contract. past five (5) days for each actual, apparent, or potential conflict of interest it fails to disclose.
 The Vendor shall be fined ten thousand dollars (\$10,000) for the first failure to comply with the mitigation plan developed by the Vendor and approved by DHS.
 Each subsequent violation of the mitigation plan shall be twice the amount of the immediately preceding violation fine.
 M-17 Reports.
 All reports required by the Contractor shall be furnished to the State or Federal Government in accordance with the requirements of the Contract.
-This standard shall not include Key Federal Reports (defined in SOW Attachment A Section 31.12.1) The Contractor furnishes all reports as required by the Contract on their due date, notwithstanding the Key Federal Reports. [damage to be negotiated in Contract] M-18 Key Federal Reports.
-The Federal Reports Identified in Attachment A Section 31.12.1 are essential to the State.
+This standard shall not include Key Federal Reports (defined in SOW Section 3.12.1) The Contractor furnishes all reports as required by the Contract on their due date, notwithstanding the Key Federal Reports. [damage to be negotiated in Contract] M-18 Key Federal Reports.
+The Federal Reports Identified in Section 3.12.1 are essential to the State.
 These reports are the AFCARS, NCANDS, NYTD, Payment History Report, and Family First reporting.
 A failure by the Contractor or the Future System to support the timely and accurate submission of these reports may have severe consequences for the State.
 The Contractor submits all Key Federal Reports on their due dates unless its failure to be submitted is due, in whole or in part, to an act or omission of the Contractor or a failure, issue, defect or characteristic of the Future System. [damage to be negotiated in Contract] M-19 Additional Vendor Proposed Performance Indicators.
 To help the State in managing a more robust performance based contract, vendors are highly encouraged to propose additional Performance Indicators for each of the areas as below.
-Vendors can add additional rows to this table to include additional To be proposed by vendors. [damage to be negotiated in Contract]
+Vendors can add additional rows to this table to include additional Performance Indicators.
+Possible topics include: Platform M&O Transition, To be proposed by vendors. [damage to be negotiated in Contract]

-Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance iv Performance Indicators.
-Possible topics include: Platform M&O Transition, Application M&O Requirements, DDI to M&O Transition, Modifications and Enhancements Requirements, M&O Turn-Over Requirements These additional Performance Indicators will be evaluated by the State as part of value added services provided by vendors, during the proposal evaluation and selection process.
+Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance ^{iv} Application M&O Requirements, DDI to M&O Transition, Modifications and Enhancements Requirements, M&O Turn-Over Requirements These additional Performance Indicators will be evaluated by the State as part of value added services provided by vendors, during the proposal evaluation and selection process.